-8.3.1 Wash the sweatband, suspension, and chin strap, using warm water and mild detergent.
-See Section 9.3 for removing the suspension.
+8.3.1.1 Refer to Section 9.3.1 for removing and replacing the suspension.
+Wash the sweatband, suspension, and chin strap with warm water and mild detergent.
+Rinse with clean water.
+Remove excess water with a towel and allow to air-dry.